Sandals vs. Beaches

 Beaches Resorts are family friendly with activities to keep kids entertained.
 Expect waterparks, family style room settings, certified nannies, and restaurants that have kid friendly menus.

-Sandals and Beaches are under the same ownership- they are one in the same while maintaining their own identities.
+Sandals and Beaches are under the same ownership but maintain their own identities.
 Beaches came to be in 1981 after years of Sandals success to create a family friendly, all-inclusive environment.

 Locations

-Sandals Resorts have 17 locations throughout the Caribbean while Beaches only has 3.
+Sandals Resorts have 17 locations throughout the Caribbean while Beaches only has 2.
 Sandals resorts are primarily found in Jamaica, including their original resort at Montego Bay.
-However, there are Sandals resorts in Antigua, Barbados, Curacao, Grenada, Bahamas, St. Lucia, and Saint Vincent.
-Beaches has two resorts in Jamaica and one in Turks & Caicos.
+However, there are also Sandals resorts in Antigua, Barbados, Curacao, Grenada, Bahamas, St. Lucia, and Saint Vincent.
+Beaches has one resort in Negril, Jamaica and one in Providenciales, Turks & Caicos.
+Three more are planned, in Bahamas, Jamaica, and Barbados.

 Accommodations

 Sandals Resort accommodations are catered to couples, therefore, rooms are designed with romanticism in mind.
-There are several room options with features like private balconies with soaker tubs, honeymoon suites with butler service, private swim up pools, and overwater bungalows.
+There are multiple room options with features like outdoor soaking tubs, private pools, and swim-up access to lagoon pools.
+Top private and romantic choices include overwater bungalows and Rondoval suites.

-Beaches Resorts keep family in mind and feature spacious suites with separate rooms for kids, cottages, and beachfront villas.
-Space is the biggest difference here- Beaches is all about maintaining comfortability in accommodation space that is enjoyable for the whole family.
+Beaches Resorts keep family in mind and feature spacious suites with separate rooms for kids as well as multibedroom suites and villas.
+Space is the biggest difference here–Beaches is all about making sure the whole family is comfortable, even if it includes up to 18 people!

 Dining

 Both Sandals and Beaches resorts do an amazing job at offering variety when it comes to food and dining experiences.
-They each have several, varying cuisines that will ensure their guests to never tire of the same old thing.
-Visitors can snack on Jerk Chicken while at the beach one day and be eating luxury Italian by dinner time.
+They each have many restaurants with multiple cuisines that will ensure their guests never tire of the same old thing.
+Visitors can snack on Jerk Chicken while at the beach and savor luxury Italian at dinner.

 Beaches Resorts, being family friendly, have more options for the kids!
 They have restaurants and menus for the pickiest of eaters and larger tables to accommodate groups.
-Sandals Resorts leans into the finer dining sort with more luxury settings and adult only menus.
+However, there are adult-only options at Beaches Turks & Caicos.
+Sandals Resorts leans into the finer dining vibe with more luxury settings and sophisticated fare.

 Amenities

-Sandals and Beaches Resorts are both all-inclusive meaning all of your tips, airport transfers, meals, drinks, and various beach or land activities are included at no additional cost.
-Each resort has several pools to enjoy, day and night entertainment, and sporting activities on land or in the water.
+Sandals and Beaches Resorts are both all-inclusive meaning all of your airport transfers, meals, drinks, and a ton of water and land activities are included at no additional cost.
+Tips and taxes are also included at both brands.
+Each resort has beaches, multiple pools to enjoy, day and night entertainment, and sporting activities on land or in the water.

 Sandals Resorts are generally geared more toward what couples will enjoy: romantic adventures and luxurious designs while Beaches offers family friendly activities and certified childcare services that comes in handy when parents want to venture out on their own and relax!